Best Practices for the Design of Accessible COVID-19 Home Tests

 - Haptic Feedback

-- Feedback that creates a touch experience for the user through application of force or motion.
-Tends to be related to dynamic physical features (e.g., phone vibration) (See also tactile feedback).
+- Feedback that is perceptible by touch.
+Tends to be related to dynamic physical features (e.g., phone vibration; see also Tactile Feedback).

 - Lateral Flow Assay (LFA)